 Other things to consider when it comes to your cage size include:

 - Cage material.
 Choose a powder-coated cage made of steel, brass, or chrome.
-These non-corrosive materials are better at withstanding their strong beaks.
+These non-corrosive materials are better at withstanding pecking from their strong beaks.

 - Cage quality.
-A cage with thick bars will last longer.
+A cage with thick bars will be more durable.

 - Dishes.
-A stainless steel or ceramic bowl last longer than aluminum dishes.
+Stainless steel or ceramic bowls last longer than aluminum dishes.

 - Trays and gates.
 Removable items are easier to clean and sanitize.

-If you’re wondering what material is best to line your cage with, opt for newspaper, as it’s easy to remove and cheap to replace.
+Ppt for newspaper, as it’s easy to remove and free to replace.
 Shavings are too dusty, affecting your parrot’s respiratory tract, potentially causing breathing difficulties.
 Newspaper keeps the bottom of the cage clean as most parrots sleep on perches where they feel safe.

-Replicating these conditions with three perches in your pineapple green cheek conure’s cage will help it feel safe and secure.
+Replicating these conditions with three perches in your pineapple green cheek conure’s cage will ensure that it feels safe and secure.
 When positioning them:

 - Place one up high for your parrot to sleep on.

-- Place one in the middle.
+- Position one in the middle.
 Keep it away from food and water.

-- Place one at the bottom, allowing easy access to food and water.
+- Put one at the bottom, allowing easy access to food and water.

 Can Pineapple Sun Conures Be Kept Outside?

-Pineapple green cheek conures are best kept inside with an average room temperature but don’t exceed 80 degrees, or it’ll become too hot.
-Keep them away from draughty areas, radiators, or direct sunlight.
+Pineapple green cheek conures should be kept inside with an average room temperature but don’t exceed 80 degrees, or it’ll become too hot.
+Also, keep them away from draughty areas, radiators, or direct sunlight.

 Conures don’t like being in heavy traffic areas, so position the cage against the wall to create a feeling of safety.
-Putting it in the room, your family most frequently uses will keep your bird happy and prevent behavioral problems.
+Putting it in the room your family uses will keep your conure in good spirits and prevent behavioral problems.

 Pineapple Green Cheek Conure Personality

-Pineapple green cheek conures have plenty of personality, making them popular pets.
+Pineapple green cheek conures have big personalities, making them popular pets.
 They’re affectionate, loving, and highly entertaining.
-Because they’re flock-oriented birds, they prefer having other birds to interact with.
-But at the very least, spending as much time with your conure as possible will keep it happy.
+Because they live in flocks, they prefer having other birds to interact with.

-Neglected parrots become problem birds, so you must interact with your bird for a few hours every day.
+Neglected parrots become problem birds, so interact with them for a few hours every day.
 They also love to: